 Several units on campus have suggested language to include in syllabi.
 You may choose to include entire statements or provide links, as seen in the following examples.
 You may also choose to compose your own statements.

-You are responsible for attending class and completing all academic work.
-Be familiar with which absences are excused under university policy and which are not.
+You are responsible for attending class and completing all assigned academic work.
+You should familiarize yourself with University policy to understand which absences are excused and which are not.
 You are responsible for making arrangements with me to complete missed coursework after an excused absence.
 Follow the instructions in this syllabus about any additional absences I excuse for this class.
 If you need advice on how to manage an extended absence or want notification of your absence sent to your instructors, contact the Dean of Students Office.

-(see the guide to Teaching and Learning through Student Absences for additional syllabi suggestions pertaining to attendance)
+[see the guide to Teaching and Learning through Student Absences for additional syllabi suggestions pertaining to attendance and absences]

-If you have to miss class due to bereavement for the loss of a family member, active military duty, or required quarantine/isolation for a communicable disease such as COVID, contact the Dean of Students Office to request a formal excused absence notice be sent to your instructors.
-The Dean of Students Office can send a courtesy notice to your instructors about other absences, but many other absences (including illness) are subject to the absence policy for this course and are not excused under university policy.
+If you need to miss class due to the loss of a family member, active military duty, or required quarantine/isolation for a serious communicable disease, contact the Dean of Students Office to request that a formal excused absence notice be sent to your instructors.
+The Dean of Students Office can send a courtesy notice to your instructors about other absences, but many other absences (including routine illness for which isolation/quarantine are not indicated) are governed by the absence policy for this course and are not excused under university policy.

 As responsible adults investing in their future, Illinois State University students are encouraged to take control of their own education, especially when life and health challenges interfere with the planned process.
 When students need to miss class, they must be swift and proactive in working with their instructors to take advantage of learning opportunities, develop mastery of course materials, meet the learning objectives as outlined in the course, and prepare themselves for more advanced learning.

-To be socially responsible, I urge you not to attend class if you feel your safety and the safety of your classmates and faculty may be compromised by your attendance.
-When you need to miss class, you must be swift and proactive in working with your instructors to take advantage of learning opportunities, develop mastery of course materials, meet the learning objectives as outlined in the course and prepare for more advanced learning.
+To be socially responsible, please do not attend class if you feel your safety and the safety of your classmates and faculty may be compromised by your attendance.
+When you need to miss class, you must be swift and proactive in working with your instructors as necessary to meet the learning objectives of the course.

 You are responsible for attending class and completing all academic work.
 You are also responsible for communicating any absences.
 If you have missed class or know that you will miss a future class, fill out this form (insert link here).